National Center for State Court Case Flow Review - Court Business Process Changes

 The Superior Court hired the National Center for State Courts to conduct an independent review and consultation of the court's processes, systems and efficiencies.
 The report of the national center was finalized in July 2022 (NCSC Final Report)

-Based upon recommendations contained within the report the Superior Court will be implementing performance improving measures.
-The work to implement these processes is nearing completion.
+Based upon recommendations contained within the report the Superior Court has been implementing performance improving measures.
+The work to implement these processes is completed and continuing to be reviewed.

 Civil Case Reassignments